bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine.rst

 Axon.ivy Engine
 ===============

-This program starts an instance of the Axon.ivy Engine.
+This program starts an instance of an |ivy-engine|.

 .. tip::
-    An Axon.ivy Engine can also be started as service.
-More information can be found in the section :ref:`engine-service` chapter.
+    An |ivy-engine| can also be started as a service.
+For more information see section :ref:`engine-service`.

 Launchers
 ---------

-The following program launchers are available for the Axon.ivy Engine program:
+The following program launchers are available for the |ivy-engine|:

 +---------------------------------+----------+-----------------+
 | Launcher                        | Platform | Console support |